WWE Survivor Series lineup: The updated lineup for the Big Four pay-per-view - Pro Wrestling Dot Net

 -U.S. Champion Bobby Lashley vs. Intercontinental Champion Sami Zayn in a non-title match.

--“Team Raw” AJ Styles, Keith Lee, Sheamus, Braun Strowman, and one TBA vs. “Team Smackdown” Jey Uso, Kevin Owens, and three TBA in a Survivor Series elimination match.
+-“Team Raw” AJ Styles, Keith Lee, Sheamus, Braun Strowman, and one TBA vs. “Team Smackdown” Jey Uso, Kevin Owens, Seth Rollins, King Corbin, and one TBA in a Survivor Series elimination match.

--“Team Smackdown” Bianca Belair and four TBA vs. “Team Raw” Nia Jax, Shayna Baszler, Lana, Mandy Rose, and Dana Brooke in a Survivor Series elimination match.
+-“Team Smackdown” Bianca Belair, Ruby Riott, and three TBA vs. “Team Raw” Nia Jax, Shayna Baszler, Lana, Mandy Rose, and Dana Brooke in a Survivor Series elimination match.

-Powell’s POV: Strowman beat Lee and Sheamus in a Triple Threat to qualify for Team Raw during Monday’s Raw television show.
-There were no other Survivor Series developments on Monday.
+Powell’s POV: The final member of Team Raw on the men’s side will be the winner of a second chance qualifier Triple Threat featuring Jeff Hardy vs. Elias vs. Matt Riddle.
+There’s no indication yet as to how the final members of the Smackdown teams will be determined.
+If they go with a second chance qualifier on the men’s side, the four wrestlers in the match would be Daniel Bryan, Rey Mysterio, Dolph Ziggler, and Otis.

 The Pro Wrestling Boom Podcast with Jason Powell features Brandon Thurston of Wrestlenomics.com discussing the WWE financial report, the future of WWE Network and how it affects consumers, the likelihood of a WWE sale, AEW and Impact Wrestling business, and much more...